NotMyFault/aws-lambda-cloud-plugin/README.md

 ## Requirements

-- Jenkins with at least version 1.635
+- Jenkins with at least version 1.635 (beware of using Lambda agents with the remoting library compatible with your jenkins)
 - an AWS Account

 ### Jenkins Required Configuration